<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=948485148548743&amp;ev=PageView&amp;noscript=1">

 Here's a basic overview what types of aid may be available:

 Scholarships are based on academic merit or talent criteria and, in some cases, financial need.
-These awards do not have to be repaid.
+These offers do not have to be repaid.

 Grants are based on need and do not have to be repaid.
-Financial aid packages will include grants when awarding policies and funds permit.
+Financial aid packages will include grants when offering policies and funds permit.
 Federal Pell Grants are based on exceptional need.
-They are awarded to first-degree undergraduate students who are citizens or eligible non-citizens; by submitting a FAFSA, you will be automatically considered for a Pell Grant.
-Eligibility is determined by the federal government, and the amount awarded will depend on your Estimated Family Contribution (EFC) and whether you are enrolled full-time or less than full-time.
+They are offered to first-degree undergraduate students who are citizens or eligible non-citizens; by submitting a FAFSA, you will be automatically considered for a Pell Grant.
+Eligibility is determined by the federal government, and the amount offered will depend on your student aid index (SAI) and your enrollment intensity.

 Loans allow students to postpone paying some of the costs of their education until they have completed school.
 Financial aid packages usually include a long-term, low-interest loan.
 By agreeing to accept a loan, the borrower must realize their commitment and responsibility to repay the loan according to its repayment schedule.
 Before accepting a loan, students should assess their total educational debt and ability to repay after graduation.
 Eligibility is based on a minimum enrollment of 6 credits per semester.

-Federal Work-Study Program (FWS) is intended to stimulate and promote part-time student employment and is awarded based on the FAFSA.
-Awarding FWS does not guarantee a student a job on campus.
-When positions are available, they will be published by the Office of Financial Aid and in the student newsletter, and students must apply directly through an online portal.
+Federal Work-Study Program (FWS) is intended to stimulate and promote part-time student employment and is offered based on the FAFSA.
+Offering FWS does not guarantee a student a job on campus.
+When positions are available, they will be published by the Financial Aid Office and in the student newsletter, and students must apply directly through an online portal.
 Students employed through FWS provide essential services to the college and community, and have the opportunity to hold jobs that may relate to their educational objectives or enable them to gain valuable work experience.

 Applying for financial aid